z448/alios/README.md

 `bash -l`

 Now you can access UUID folder with choosen `someName` alias.
 Your scripts can use variable `$SOMENAME`, just source ~/.alios within your script.
-Also variable `$someName` can be used with cli apps that require DisplayID; for example to open safari you type `open $safari`
+Also variable `$someName` can be used with cli apps that require DisplayID; for example to open Safari you type `open $safari`

 ![alios](https://raw.githubusercontent.com/z448/alios/master/alios.gif)